ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 that you use to store the entirety of the data and metadata for your tenant.

 You use namespaces to separate tenants into logical entities.
-For example, you might want to have one namespace for production, one for development, and perhaps one or more namespaces for QA or to serve as a pre-production staging area for certification testing.
+For example, you might want one namespace for production, one for development, and perhaps one or more namespaces for QA or to serve as a pre-production staging area for certification testing.

+After OSIsoft assigns your tenant ID, you must create at least one namespace.
+You may create up to five namespaces within a tenant.
+Contact OSIsoft if you require more than five namespaces within a tenant.

-You can create, delete, or obtain information about your namespaces using the following Qi methods:
+You can create, delete, or obtain information about your namespaces using the Qi methods outlined in this topic.

 The following table shows the required and optional Qi namespace objects: